Celerium-Inc/AzureNetworkFirewallSupport/Blocklist Integration/API-Reference.md

 4. **Update Process**
    - Existing groups are updated in place if possible
    - New groups are created if needed
-   - Empty groups are filled with placeholder IP (0.0.0.0/32)
+   - Empty groups are automatically deleted
    - Updates are atomic within each group
    - Rule Collection is updated only after all groups are ready